emmjaykay/reddit-faqizer/README.md

 	  as log(10,000,000 / 1,000) = 4.
 Thus, the Tf-idf weight is
 	  the product of these quantities: 0.03 * 4 = 0.12.

+Here, 'document' means 'questions' for our application.

 ###Deducing duplicates
 We use a machine learning technique called [cluster analysis](http://en.wikipedia.org/wiki/Cluster_analysis).
 Specifically, we use a clustering algorithm called DBSCAN.
 The nice thing about this is that we don't have to know ahead of time how many clusters of duplicate questions that exist in our corups.

+###Results

 The end result can be seen in [here](sample.output).

+Note that a lot of 'junk' questions seemed to have been grouped together by themselves into a sort of 'junk cluster'.
+Probably because those questions are fairly short themselves.

+Some questions appear twice in the output because they were actually posted twice.

+A couple of my favorites

+     [u'Waffles or pancakes? ', u'waffles or pancakes?']
+	 [u"Who's your favorite superhero?", u'Favorite superhero?']